Prohelion/prohelion.github.io/docs/Battery_Management_System/1000V_BMS_Gen1/Operation/50_Precharge.md

 Therefore, a __470 ohm, 50W, RH series wirewound aluminium resistor __ would be a suitable choice of external resistor for this application of precharging __800uF to 450V in 1.5 seconds.__  Other devices on the HV bus such as DC/DC converters and battery chargers will add significant extra capacitance, and must be factored into these calculations.

+!!! info "Timeout Values"
     Note that the BMS must be programmed with the correct timeout value, so as it knows what the expected precharge time is.
 If this is not done, then the precharge controller will either expect precharge to have finished when it has not, resulting in an error state, or it will expect precharge to take much longer than it really does, resulting in a potential overload and a fire in the external resistor if there is a system fault.

 ## Caveats